TimopheyKor/SpanishTravelersV3/README.md

 ## Planned Updates
   - Changes to Python update automation code to reflect new format
-  - Changes to HTML / CSS to update the visual design
+  - Changes to HTML / CSS of home page and mapping application to reflect MAM's design
   - Remove local Leaflet files
   - Code cleanup and refactoring